-The Reverend Ian Cook, the Association Chaplain, gives the following guidance to members regarding the legal position on the draping of coffins with flags and the scattering of Cremated Remains.
+The Late Reverend Ian Cook, the Association Chaplain, gave the following guidance to members regarding the legal position on the draping of coffins with flags and the scattering of Cremated Remains.

 1. Relatives often enquire if the coffins, of their deceased relatives who served in the RAF, may be draped in a flag:-